sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/04-data-assessment.md

 ### Manage insider risks
 #### Insider Risk Management

-**Has the organization adopted Microsoft Purview Insider Risk Management to proactively identify and mitigate insider risks, leveraging its comprehensive analytics and integrated data protection capabilities?**
+**Has the organization adopted Microsoft Purview Insider Risk Management to proactively identify and mitigate insider risks, leveraging its comprehensive analytics and integrated data protection capabilities?** (Score Legacy)

   - **Legacy:** The organization has not implemented Microsoft Purview Insider Risk Management or similar solutions, leading to potential vulnerabilities in managing and mitigating insider risks.
 This lack of insider threat management measures increases the risk of data breaches and security incidents caused by internal actors.
       - Indicators: